naivary/cnapi/README.md

 like CNCF providing a starting point to develop REST APIs in Go.
 To get started just clone the repository and make changes to it as it would be your project :).

-## Environement
+## Environment

+Cloud native applications are always delivered as container images and deployed on Kubernetes (or some other Kubernetes flavor) for the orchestration of the workloads.
+Given these circumntances it is save to say that Kubernetes is the runtime of the Cloud and applications should be tailored to excel in these conditions.

 ## Stateless

-Cloud native applications are always delivered as containers.
-So, it is save to say that containers (and in a broader context Kubernetes) has become the standard platform on which applications are running.
-For applications to be efficient in a container environment they must follow a set of best practices.

 Applications in containers execl when they are stateless.
 Meaning no data is associate with the container or the application itself or in other words the